-- The authors of The Science of Management: Fighting Fads and Fallacies with Evidence-Based Practices have collated and analyzed almost 16,000 scientific research articles in the fields of psychology and management to uncover over 800 surprising findings that contradict many common management practices.
-This book presents some of these key discoveries organized around the core management responsibilities of * workplace objectives * team performance * individual performance * addressing undesirable behavior * promoting employee wellbeing * recruitment and selection.
+- The authors of The Science of Management: Fighting Fads and Fallacies with Evidence-Based Practices have collated and analyzed almost 16,000 scientific research articles in psychology and management to uncover over 800 surprising findings that contradict many standard management practices.
+This book presents some of these critical discoveries organized around the core management responsibilities of * workplace objectives * team performance * individual performance * addressing undesirable behavior * promoting employee wellbeing * recruitment, and selection.

-- Highlighting and redressing these fallacies, the authors offer the reader the opportunity to challenge many sources of bias that contaminate our beliefs and opinions and provoke unsuitable decisions at work.
-A great read for all those involved in management and supervision, from student to experienced practitioner level.
+- Highlighting and redressing these fallacies, the authors offer the reader the opportunity to challenge many sources of bias that contaminate our beliefs and opinions and provoke wrong decisions at work—an excellent read for all those involved in management and supervision from student to professional practitioner level.

 How to Recruit Employees That Are Right for Your Company

-Incorporating more evidence-based decisions into all of your company’s processes will help you make overall better decisions for your business that are driven by facts rather than emotions.
+Incorporating more evidence-based decisions into all of your company’s processes will help you make better decisions for your business driven by facts rather than emotions.

-If you need help finding the right candidates for your construction industry job opening utilizing the evidence-based recruiting process, schedule a consultation with us today.
+If you need help finding suitable candidates for your construction industry job opening utilizing the evidence-based recruiting process, please schedule a consultation today.

 About MatchBuilt: We drive to find, attract, and land key talent through evidence-based recruiting for your residential construction home building or building materials company.